ganeshbmc/open-srma/next_steps.md

 - [x] Export outcomes (zip) does not seem to be working.
 Need to fix it.

 ## 11-09-2025
-- Create user register/login, ability to add project (project admin/owner), ability to add members to the project who can add studies and enter data.
+- [x] Create user register/login, ability to add project (project admin/owner), ability to add members to the project who can add studies and enter data.
 See RBAC plan: [RBAC Rules and Workflow](RBAC_info.md)
-- Streamline data entry with dropdown based options wherever possible.
+- [ ] Streamline data entry with dropdown based options wherever possible.
 To enable this, things can be set up at customize form stage itself.
-- Validation
+- [ ] Validation
-- Testing
+- [ ] Testing
-- Dockerization
+- [ ] Dockerization
-- Deployment
+- [ ] Deployment
+- [ ] CI/CD Github actions

 ## Later on
 - More features and part 2 of the project after fixing the above.